-The Residence Code of Conduct (RCC) is a Humber policy, and can be reviewed at www.humber. ca/policies.
+All residents (and their guests) are required to adhere to the Residence Code of Conduct (RCC) expectations.
+This is a Humber policy, and can be reviewed at humber.ca/knowthecode.
 Please note that this document, the Student Residence Handbook, is only a supplement to the RCC policy.